dragonflydb/documentation/docs/managing-dragonfly/operator/prometheus-guide.md

 ## Access Prometheus UI

 Prometheus has a beautiful UI that you can use to query certain metrics.
-You can use `port-forward` command to either directly expose the prometheus pod 9090 port or expose the prometheus service.
+Use the `port-forward` command to either directly expose the Prometheus pod (port 9090) or expose the Prometheus service.

 ```
 kubectl port-forward prometheus-prometheus-0 9090:9090